floodnet-nyc/flood-sensor/README.md

 <img src="img/mountedv3.jpeg" width="480" >

+_Note:_ This repository is relevant only to the flood sensors i.e. the end-device sensing component within a larger sensor network infrastructure.
+For more details about the complete network infrastructure(figure below) refer to the FloodNet [documentation website](https://floodnet-nyc.github.io//real-time-data-pipeline/#31-data-flow-pipeline-overview).

+Further, [Gateway](https://github.com/floodnet-nyc/floodnet-gateway) and [NodeRED](https://github.com/floodnet-nyc/floodnet-nodered) repositiories are linked in the additional resources section for reference.

+<img src="img/nw-infrastructure-overview.png" >

 ## 2. How to build a flood sensor
 This section contains the necessary resources to build a flood sensor from the raw materials state to a final product.

-Please note that these instructions are relevant only to the flood sensors i.e. the end-device sensing component within a larger sensor network infrastructure.
-For more details about the complete network infrastructure(figure below) refer to the FloodNet network infrastructure on the [documentation website](https://floodnet-nyc.github.io//real-time-data-pipeline/#31-data-flow-pipeline-overview).

-Further, [Gateway](https://github.com/floodnet-nyc/floodnet-gateway) and [NodeRED](https://github.com/floodnet-nyc/floodnet-nodered) repositiories are linked in the additional resources section for reference.

-<img src="img/nw-infrastructure-overview.png" >

 ### 2.1 BOM
 The total sensor cost per unit is below $200.
 When mounting hardware is included the total cost of the sensor plus mounting hardware comes around $210.
 A list of complete bill of materials for the sensor and mounting hardware is available in the [BOM](https://github.com/floodnet-nyc/flood-sensor/tree/main/hardware/BOM.md) document.